-Welcome to season 9 of the Be The Change Film Series.
+Welcome to Season 10 of the Be The Change Film Series.
 We are proud to present this years amazing line up of films.
 You’ll see the best films our selection panel could find.
 We hope you enjoy!
-Roll-em.

 All proceeds are going to Elephant Thoughts and The Blue Mountain Watershed Trust.

 Directed by David McIlvride and Roger Williams.

 The impact of fast fashion is not just about being insta-trendy.
 It’s also causing insta-pollution, insta-impact, insta-destruction on our rivers through toxic chemical waste.
 As noted in the film: “There is a joke in China.
 They say you can predict the “it” colour for the season by looking at the colour of the river”

 Following international river conservationist, Mark Angelo, RIVERBLUE spans the globe to infiltrate one of the world’s most polluting industries, fashion.
 Narrated by clean water supporter Jason Priestley, this groundbreaking documentary examines the destruction of our rivers, its effect on humanity, and the solutions that inspire hope for a sustainable future.